-In addition to Bock & Cutting's (1992) work, Franck et al. (2002) conducted two experiments to test the effect of syntactic distance on agreement attraction in French and English.
+In addition to Bock & Cutting's (1992) work, Franck, Vigliocco, and Nicol (2002) conducted two experiments to test the effect of syntactic distance on agreement attraction in French and English.
 They conducted production experiments with a sentence-completion task using sentence preambles as in (7).
-They have used 3 DPs in the preamble, where the first one (DP_1) is the agreement controller, and two other DPs $(DP_2$ and $DP_3)$ are embedded in prepositional phrases.
+They have used three DPs in the preamble, where the first one (DP1) is the agreement controller, and two other DPs (DP2 and DP3) are embedded in prepositional phrases.
 They have manipulated the number marking on all DPs in their experiment.

-(7) The threat/threats to the president/presidents of the company/companies ...
+(7) The threat/threats to the president/presidents of the company/companies . . .

-The important detail of their experimental item was that the PP that contains the third DP (DP3) modifies DP2 while the PP with DP2 modifies modifies DP1.
+The important detail of their experimental item was that the PP that contains the third DP (DP_3) modifies DP_2 while the PP with DP_2 modifies modifies DP_1 .
 Tree in (8) shows the recursive embedding in a simplified fashion.
 By embedding the possible attractors deeper, they aimed to check whether the syntactic or the local distance is more effective.
-If attraction effects were more prevalent in the conditions where only the local noun (DP3) is plural (SSP configuration) compared to the ones where only the syntactically closer DP (DP2) is plural (SPS configuration), it would support the idea that linear proximity to the verb is more important than the syntactic proximity to the head subject.
+If attraction effects were more prevalent in the conditions where only the local noun (DP_3) is plural (SSP configuration) compared to the ones where only the syntactically closer DP (DP_2) is plural (SPS configuration), it would support the idea that linear proximity to the verb is more important than the syntactic proximity to the head subject.